shells-dw/streamdeck-totalmix/README.md

 #### General

 It's important to understand that whenever you can select a channel in the dropdown selection in this plugin, this affects TotalMix channel strips as you see them in the software.
 TotalMix combines a stereo channel to one channel strip.
-You will not have control over each individual channel mono channel that's part of a stereo channel.
+You will not have control over each individual mono channel that's part of a stereo channel.
 What that means is that if you have, for example, a stereo output channel AN1/2, this will be output channel 1.
 AN3 will be output channel 2 then.
 However if you have AN1 and AN2 set to mono, AN3 is output channel 3 then.
 Bear that in mind when you configure actions that are targeted to individual channels across multiple snapshots/mixes or when you change your channel layouts in regards to mono/stereo channels in TotalMix as this will likely break those actions on the StreamDeck and trigger actions on the wrong channels.